Christianity in the Ottoman Empire: Religion as an Ottoman institution

 The Ottoman Empire constantly formulated policies balancing its religious problems.
 The Ottomans recognized the concept of clergy and its associated extension of religion as an institution.
 They brought established policies (regulations) over religious institutions through the idea of "legally valid" organizations.

 The state's relationship with the Greek Orthodox Church was mixed, since the Orthodox were not killed, they were, in the beginning, the vast majority and taxpayers, they were encouraged through bribes and exemptions to convert to Islam.
 In turn, they could not proselytize Muslims.
 The church's structure was kept intact and largely left alone (but under close control and scrutiny) until the Greek War of Independence of 1821–1831 and, later in the 19th and early 20th centuries, during the rise of the Ottoman constitutional monarchy, which was driven to some extent by nationalistic currents.
-But the Church was greatly affected by the corruption brought in by the Ottoman system of choosing the Patriarch of Constantinople, and putting up the position of Patriarch for bribes.
 Other churches, like the Serbian Patriarchate of Peć (1766) and Archbishopric of Ohrid (1767), were dissolved and their dioceses placed under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
-Churches had to be placed in inconspicuous areas, where the everyday populace would not see them.

 Eventually, Capitulations of the Ottoman Empire (contracts with European powers) were negotiated, protecting the religious rights of Christians within the Empire.
 The Russians became formal protectors of the Eastern Orthodox groups in 1774, the French of the Catholics, and the British of the Jews and other groups.